Study Links Dementia Risk and Loneliness

 Is your parent at risk for dementia?
 Because dementia is so common, it may be a concern as your parent gets older.
 Currently, 5.7 million people in the U.S. live with Alzheimer’s disease – which is the main cause of dementia.
+Furthermore, there are studies that link dementia risk and loneliness.

 Dementia refers to a variety of memory loss issues or changes in the way the brain works.
 And, these changes have a large impact on daily living.
 We don’t know all of the causes of dementia.
 However, many studies have shed light on the factors that affect risk.